Sleeping Bag Temperature Ratings Explained

 Originally, sleeping bags were standardized according to DIN EN 13537 “Requirements for sleeping bags”.
 However, since the introduction of this standard in 2005, models and needs have evolved.
 In order to meet the new conditions, EN ISO 23537 replaced the old standard in 2016.

 DIN EN ISO 23537 consists of two parts.
-While EN ISO 23537-1 contains thermal requirements and dimensions, the second part of EN ISO 23537-2 deals with fabric and material properties of sleeping bags for sport and leisure.
+While EN ISO 23537-1 contains thermal requirements and dimensions, the second part of EN ISO 23537-2 deals with the fabric and material properties of sleeping bags for sport and leisure.

 Which temperature ranges for sleeping bags result from this?